redecheck/redecheck/README.md

     441 -> 1300     rightOf,topAlign,bottomAlign
 ```

-The example shows that in the oracle version of the web page the two images (`IMG` and `IMG[2]`) are always side by
+The example shows that in the oracle version of the web page the two images (i.e., `IMG` and `IMG[2]`) are always side
-side, with the `IMG[2]` element always being to the right of `IMG`.
-However, in the test version, the second image wraps
+by side, with the `IMG[2]` element always being to the right of `IMG`.
+However, in the test version, the second image
-onto a different line at a small range of narrow viewport widths, which may make the overall layout of the web site look
+wraps onto a different line at a small range of narrow viewport widths, which may make the overall layout of the web
-unprofessional and in some severe cases, difficult to use.
-It is therefore beneficial to all involved if this issue can
+site look unprofessional and in some severe cases, difficult to use.
+It is therefore beneficial to both developers,
-be detected and fixed before the new version of the site goes live.
+testers, and, ultimately, the users of the web site, if this issue can be detected and fixed before the new version of
+the site goes live.

 #### Width Errors
 ```